Here’s How and Where to Rent a Dance Studio for a Day

 Dance studios are among the most affordable event spaces you can find.
 Unlike some spaces that require full or half-day rentals, many dance studios are available for bookings of one or two hours.
 Plus, you’ll find that some studios come with yoga gear and even musical equipment.

 For example, the yoga and dance studio in Lyndhurst, NJ, costs $50 per hour and can accommodate up to 55 people.
 It has wall mirrors and windows, providing plenty of natural light.
 It offers you props you’ll need for a yoga class: mats, blocks, weights, balls, bolsters, rollers, blankets, and more.
 The space also has a warm, light green color scheme and wall railings for added support.

 The dance studio in Venice costs $75 per hour and can accommodate 50 people.
 It has large wall mirrors and an extensive drum collection that makes a great backdrop for photos.

 The studio in San Francisco is a little more expensive at $150 per hour on weekends and $75 per hour on weekday afternoons.
 It has an artificial plant wall and “Live Your Life” sign for decor, as well as a sound system, track lighting, a kitchenette, and a changing area with curtains and makeup tables.
 It’s perfect for workshops, photoshoots, and pop-up events.

 Finally, the studio in Seattle costs $125 per hour and is designed for aerial dance classes, with silks, poles, and other equipment included in your rental.
 It can also be removed and replaced with chairs and tables for a $50 fee for corporate events and private parties.

-Remember, if you need something that isn’t available on-site, call up the Concierge to add it on to your booking.
-From professional catering and photography services, to camera gear and A/V rentals, our network of trusted local vendors will make your event a success!
+Remember, if you need something that isn’t available on-site, call up the Concierge to add it to your booking.
+From professional catering and photography services to camera gear and A/V rentals, our network of trusted local vendors will make your event a success!